Rumpelstiltskin

 For Rumpelstiltskin is my name!

 “Rumpelstiltskin!” the queen thought to herself.
-She tip-toed backward, very quietly, and made her way back to the palace.
+She tip-toed backward, very very quietly, and made her way back to the palace.

 That night when Rumpelstiltskin appeared, the queen went through a few more names.
 “Is your name Yusaf?
 Bobek?
 How about Salaman?”